QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 </ul> <br>

 ### Bypassing obstacles (when pixy camera sees a road sign)
 We use steering mechanism and pixy2 coordinates and connect them with linear function.
-Y value from pixy2 gives how far the robot should be from the object, using a linear function.
-Using the obtained value and the real value X from pixy2, we can find an error and give this error to the steering mechanism.
-So if the pillar is close to robot linear function gives high values to steering mechanism's motor. <br>
+Y value from pixy2 gives how far the robot should be from the object, using a quadtratic function.
+Using the obtained value and the real value X from pixy2, we can find an error between robot and pillar and give this error to the steering mechanism.
+So if the pillar is close to robot linear function gives high values to steering mechanism's motor in order to avoid crush. <br>

 https://github.com/user-attachments/assets/eb8f1eea-5bec-42ee-9bcd-57115f89046b
 ### Align center (when pixy camera does not see road sign)